For many, it may feel that the journey to the private cloud is overwhelming, with many steps to take and hurdles to overcome.

 1 – Be clear on your role

-An HCP doesn’t have full responsibility for the management and monitoring of your cloud.
+An HCP doesn’t have full responsibility for managing and monitoring your cloud.
 Instead, there is shared responsibility between them and you.
 Being clear on this from the outset will limit any upset to you or the wider organisation down the line.

 Put simply, you are responsible for the security and compliance OF the cloud, whereas the HCP is responsible for the security and compliance IN the cloud.
 Get this wrong, and your data could be compromised.

 This is directly related to step one: You must create the right conditions for a solid foundation to ensure agility while meeting security and compliance needs.
 Indeed, this is the only way to ensure a strategy that can grow with your business over time.